e-n-f/if-then-else/if-then-else.md

 Here, for example, is the conditional jump instruction from the BINAC, one of the first commercially produced computers.
 It checked whether the machine's accumulator contained a negative number.
-If it did, it diverted the flow of control to some specified instruction; otherwise, it let control continue normally to the next instruction.
+If it did, it diverted the flow of control to some specified location in memory; otherwise, it let control continue normally to the next instruction.

 This instruction was designed to support a specific usage pattern: if you wanted to do a thing several times, at the end of each iteration